coelacanthdr/backupcraft/README.md

 # Minecraft Backup Script (macOS)

 A robust Bash script for automatically backing up your Minecraft server on macOS.
 Supports multi-tier backups (hourly, daily, weekly, monthly), RCON integration for safe backups, error reporting, and optional offsite iCloud backups.
+The intent is for this to be automated with launchd (below) to run every hour as cron is not well supported on macOS.
+Yes, I know that the use case here is people who have an old mac and want to dedicate it to a family minecraft server and don't want to convert it to Unix/Linux.
+That's OK and what I was doing for, well, um...reasons.
+I thought this would help a lot of people who try to do this and wind up with griefed worlds and crying kids because they failed to whitelist and never remember to backup their files or have the old mac die on them, get flooded or catch on fire.

 ---